UpperCod/template/README.md

 by default it has the atomic logo and the base style for the index.html.

-## Dependency observations

-By default Atomico is recommended to stay as an external dependency, you can do without `cssthis-tag`, especially if you work directly with shadow-dom.

 ## package.json

-The output files of the package are defined within `package.json`.
+The output files of the package are defined within `package.json`, this is thanks to [rollup-prepare](https://github.com/uppercod/rollup-prepare).

 ```json
  "name": "atomico-starter-component",